ZKsync Era logoZKsync Era

 A diagram of the smart contract architecture

 The main Rollup contract.
-Operator commits blocks, provides ZK proof which is validated by the Verifier contract and process transactions (executes blocks).
-During block execution it processes L1 --> L2 and L2 --> L1 transactions.
-It uses separate Verifier to validate ZK proofs.
-Governance manages list of Validators and can set basic rollup parameters.
-It is also serves the purpose of ETH bridge.
+The operator commits blocks and provides a ZK proof which is validated by the Verifier contract then processes transactions.
+During batch execution it processes L1 --> L2 and L2 --> L1 transactions.
 This contract stores the following tokens: ETH.

 Upgrade delay: No delay